This post may contain affiliate links. Learn more.

 - Color is perhaps a little lighter than shown.

-If you wish to add a velvet blazer to your wardrobe, then you should give Kenneth Cole’s Reaction Slim-Fit Evening Blazer serious consideration.
+If you wish to add a slim-fit blazer to your wardrobe, then you should give Kenneth Cole’s Reaction Slim-Fit Evening Blazer serious consideration.

 - Nice stretch